All Episodes

 Now it has become the mantra of the Democratic Party.

-Quick timeout.
+Quick timeouts.

 Time flies on this program, so we will be back before you even know it.

-Having more fun than a human being should be allowed to have here on the excellence in broadcasting network.
+Having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 Oh, look at this.

-Now this is from last Friday.
+Now, this is from last Friday.

-Now, I have to agree with him.
+Now, I happen to agree with him.

-If they do ever launch that baby, we have to take that thing out, sending a message to anybody else around the world as well to that little pot-bellied dog-eating dictator, Kim Jong-il.
+If they do ever launch that, baby, we have to take that thing out, sending a message to anybody else around the world as well to that little pot-bellied dog-eating dictator, Kim Jong-il.

-I you know, I had forgotten all that stuff.
+I'd forgotten all that stuff.

-I just knew he was the father of Eleanor Mondale, uh, who made frequent visits to the Clinton White House, the Oval Office, and made Monica Lewinsky very jealous.
+I just knew he was the father of Eleanor Mondale, who made frequent visits to the Clinton White House, the Oval Office, and made Monica Lewinsky very jealous.

 Nobody says, wow, is he losing his mind?

-Nobody's he does this.
+Nobody's, he does this.

-This is it's AP.
+This is its AP.

-Mundale, blacks uh back's preemptive missile strike.
+Mondale backs preemptive missile strike.

-I don't care whether he means it or not, they're not shrieking with outrage over this.
+I don't care whether he means it or not.

-I mean, I'm just telling you, liberals can, you know, they they they can they can uh uh recommend an act of war, shooting down a sovereign nations missile, and there's nobody that seems to have a problem with it.
+I mean, I'm just telling you, liberals can, you know, they can recommend an act of war, shooting down a sovereign nation's missile.

-Thanks for calling, and thanks for waiting, Jeanette.
+Thanks for calling and thanks for waiting, Jeanette.

 Oh, thank you.